researchart/rose6icse/submissions/available/weimerCodeSynthViewer/INSTALL.md

 ## Installation

 Once you have verified your Node.js installation, you must initialize the CodeSynthViewer as a node package with the following commands: ``cd /path/to/code-synth-viewer && npm init``.
+You should accept all default options.

 You can then install the above packages using the [Node Package Manager](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/) in the ```code-synth-viewer``` directory (e.g., ```cd path/to/code-synth-viewer; npm install shuffle-seed```).
 This will create a directory ```node_modules``` in ```code-synth-viewer```.